JTM152769/java_book/README.md

 # Java Tutorial For Beginners

-Welcome to this book on **"Learning Java In 150 Steps"**.
+Welcome to this book on **"Learn Everything About Core Java"**.

-I am **Ranga Karanam**, and I have more than two decades of programming experience.
+I am **Amit Kumar Sah**, and I have two years of programming experience.

 I love Programming.
-One of the aims I had when I started ```in28minutes``` was to make learning programming easy.
-Thanks for helping us provide amazing courses to 300,000 learners across the world.
+One of the aims I had when I started Writingthis was to make learning programming easy.

-At **In28Minutes**, we ask ourselves one question every day: "How do we create awesome learning experiences?"

 In this book, you will learn to write **object** **oriented** code with Java.
 You will be exposed to a lot of examples, exercises and tips.
 We will take up a lot of examples, and try and see how to write code for those in Java.